 Manipulation of microbes to assist coral adaptation to climate change

+Our group is called the Marine Microbial Symbiosis group.
 We explore how corals interact with their associated microbial communities, and attempt to augment the capacity of corals to tolerate stress by manipulating these communities.
 Our research aims to support development of novel coral reef restoration approaches.

 We use the sea anemone Exaiptasia pallida as a model animal, and focus on the role of prokaryotes and the algal symbiont Symbiodinium.
 The approaches used to manipulate microbial communities include use of probiotics, experimental evolution and genetic engineering.